 Regulation 11 provides that on an application being made by the acquirer in writing giving the details of the proposed acquisition and grounds on which the exemption is sought along with duly sworn affidavit, SEBI may grant exemption to the acquirer from the Open Offer obligations subject to the compliance with such conditions as it deems fits.
 For instance, in case where the exemptions is sought from the Open Offer obligations which has been triggered pursuant to the issue of shares by way preferential allotment, SEBI may require that the approval of shareholders should be obtained by way of postal ballot.
-Further, along with the application, the acquirer is also required to pay a non-refundable fee of Rs.5,00,000, by way of direct credit in the bank account through NEFT/RTGS/IMPS or any other mode allowed by or by way of banker's cheque or demand draft in payable in favour of Mumbai.
+Further, along with the application, the acquirer is also required to pay a non-refundable fee of Rs.5,00,000,by way of direct credit in the bank account through NEFT/RTGS/IMPS or any other mode allowed by or by way of banker's cheque or demand draft in favour of SEBI payable at Mumbai.
+Further SEBI has prescribed a standard format for application under Regulation 11(1) of the SEBI (SAST) Regulations, 2011 in order to ensure uniformity of disclosures in such application vide circular No. SEBI/HO/CFD/DCR1/CIR/P/2017/131 dated 22nd December, 2017.